skip to main content

 Q01.
 I know what is expected of me at work.

-How can an educator know what’s expected of them when they aren’t sure whether their classroom is going to meet in person, online or at all during any given week of the school year?
-Now that things have seemingly gotten back on track, what are you doing as a leader to reset those expectations?
+For a time, educators didn't know what was expected of them; they weren't even sure whether their classroom was going to meet in person, online or at all during any given week of the school year.
+Now that things have seemingly gotten back on track, what, if anything, have leaders done to reset those expectations?

 Q05.
 My supervisor, or someone at work, seems to care about me as a person.

-Problem: The percentage of K-12 educators who strongly agree that their supervisor, or someone at work, seems to care about them as a person decreased by 22% compared to before the start of the pandemic.
+Problem: The percentage of K-12 educators who strongly agree that their supervisor, or someone at work, seems to care about them as a person decreased by 22% since 2020.

-Regardless of school leaders’ efforts, there was still a decline in teachers’ perceptions of being cared about at work.
-Contributing to this decrease was concerns for personal safety, increased job demands, and burnout without increased compensation and a lack of support managing increased student behavioral issues across grade levels.
+Contributing to this decrease were concerns for personal safety, increased job demands, burnout without increased compensation and a lack of support managing increased student behavioral issues across grade levels.

 Caring for others directly correlates with both retention and performance in the workplace.
 In fact, when employees strongly agree that their employer cares about their overall wellbeing, they are three times more likely to be engaged and 69% less likely to be actively looking for a new job.

-Solution: Reflect on how you can authentically show K-12 educators that you care for them, and be sure that your efforts are aligned with your strengths so that doing this will come easily and naturally for you.
+Solution: Reflect on how you can authentically show K-12 educators that you care for them.
+Be sure that your efforts are aligned with your strengths so that doing this will come easily and naturally for you.

 In an endlessly busy K-12 environment, it’s important to remember that you don’t need to do anything elaborate to show others that you care.
 It doesn’t always have to be an expensive gift or a time-intensive conversation.
 In some cases, care can mean checking in with authenticity and curiosity, remembering an upcoming milestone or personal event, or expressing gratitude for the time and attention someone gave to an initiative that usually feels thankless.